kailash-manasarovar/statement/docs/timeline/2022/september.md

     - I am concerned about the safety of these females.

 !!! tip "Sara"
-    - A girl called Sara Pastor de Miguel attends classes this year, but she does not return for year 4.
+    - A girl called Sara attends classes this year, but she does not return for year 4.
-    - She looks a lot like (one of) the trumpet teachers and I now wonder if she could be a daughter, or a close family member, sent to report back on the unconsenting British rape porn star.
+    - She looks a lot like (one of) the trumpet teachers and I eventually wonder if she could be a daughter, or a close family member, sent to report back on the unconsenting British rape porn star.

 !!! info "A curious irony"
     - The harmony teacher minds me of Gene Hackman and I start thinking about the film, The Conversation, where Gene Hackman is recording and eavesdropping on a conversation between lovers.